Wellingborough: Iron ore

 The most economically important aspect of the geology of the area is the Northampton Sands ironstone formation.
 This is a marine sand of Jurassic age (Bajocian stage), deposited as part of an estuary sequence and overlain by a sequence of limestones and mudrocks.
 Significant amounts of the sand have been replaced or displaced by iron minerals, giving an average ore grade of around 25 wt% iron.
 To the west the iron ores have been moderately exploited for a very long time, but their high phosphorus content made them difficult to smelt and produced iron of poor quality until the development of the Bessemer steel-making process and the "basic slag" smelting chemistry, which combine to make high-quality steelmaking possible from these unprepossessing ores.
 The Northampton Sands were a strategic resource for the United Kingdom in the run-up to World War II, being the best-developed bulk iron-producing processes wholly free from dependence on imported materials.
 However, because the Northampton Sands share in the regional dip of all the sediments of this part of Britain to the east-south-east, they become increasingly difficult to work as one progresses east across the county.

 Iron ore quarrying was a major industry in and around Wellingborough from the 1860s until the 1960s.
 James Rixon and Wiliam Ashwell opened a major ironworks on the north side of the town in 1870, supplied by the extensive ironstone quarries around Finedon to the east of the town.
 Three narrow gauge tramways served the iron ore industry, the Wellingborough Tramway, Neilson's Tramway and the Finedonhill Tramway.
 The Wellingborough Tramway served Rixon's ironworks until 1966.

+Hydrography

+Wellingborough has the river Ise to the east, across which are Irthlingborough and Finedon, and the river Nene to the south, across which is Irchester.

+The Nene formed parts of the boundaries of the historical hundred of Hamferdsho, to which Wellingborough once belonged, and was made navigable past Wellingborough in the middle 18th century.

+A new channel for it was constructed in the meadows below Wellingborough bridge in 1832.

+Swanspool Brook, known in the 19th century as Swans'-pool, runs through the town past the southern end of Sheep Street, and around the erstwhile grounds of Croyland Abbey.

+A bridge over it was built in 1798, replacing a prior smaller bridge, and in the 19th century an embankment ran for roughly 1/2 mile alongside the stream from Croyland.